 Microsoft Windows Remote Desktop Connection allows file system redirection wherein your local drives can be mapped to the remote computer.
 While logged in to your EC2 instance on Windows through Remote Desktop, you can open Windows Explorer and copy data from your local drives to your EBS volumes.

 If you choose to transfer sensitive data using Remote Desktop Connection, ensure that additional layers of security are in place.
-Older versions of Remote Desktop Connection have been shown to contain security vulnerabilities that allows a computer posing as the server to gain access to your data (sometimes known as man-in-the-middle attacks).
+Older versions of Remote Desktop Connection have been shown to contain security vulnerabilities that allow a computer posing as the server to gain access to your data (sometimes known as man-in-the-middle attacks).

 Copy and paste can take a while to transfer data.
 Do not copy any other file or data before the paste procedure is complete.
 If you do, the paste terminates, and you have to start over.

 Amazon S3 can be used as a middle ground for moving data from your on-premises deployment to your EBS volumes.
 To get data into S3, you can use the AWS Management Console or a third-party app designed to move files between S3 and your own computers.
 Once your data is on S3, you can use the same utility on your EC2 instance to transfer data from S3 onto the instance.

 Any data available on the web through HTTP is accessible to your EC2 instance.
 If you have a web-facing server in your organization, you can place your data on it and download the data from your EC2 instance.
 The advantage of this approach is that you can configure security on your web server to limit who can download the data and to encrypt the transaction through SSL.